neophob/PixelController/README.md

  * Java Runtime, v1.6+

-You can start PixelController with an integrated GUI by double click on `PixelController.jar` or you can start the console version of PixelController by executing the `` Script.
+You can start PixelController with an integrated GUI by double click on `PixelController.jar` or you can start the console version of PixelController by executing the `console\PixelController.sh` (OSX/Linux) or `console\PixelController.cmd` (Windows) Script.

 By default PixelController has **no configured** output device.
-To change that open the `data/config.properties` configuration file and make the necessary changes.
-Lines starting with # are ignored.
+To change that open the `data/config.properties` configuration file and make the necessary changes, lines starting with # are ignored.

+TODO CONFIG EXAMPLES

 You can **download** PixelController on Google Code: http://code.google.com/p/pixelcontroller/downloads/